-The accompanying financial statements present information regarding the Foundation's financial position and activities according to three classes of net assets: unrestricted, temporarily restricted, and permanently restricted.
-The three classes are differentiated based on the existence or absence of donor-imposed restrictions, as described below:
+The accompanying financial statements present information regarding the Foundation's financial position and activities based on the existence or absence of donor-imposed restrictions.
+Accordingly, net assets and changes therein are classified and reported in two classes as follows:

-Net assets without donor restrictions are net assets available for use in general operations and not subject to donor restrictions.
+Net assets without donor restrictions are net assets available for use in general operations and not subject to donor stipulations.
 These net assets may be designated for specific purposes by action of the Board of Directors or may otherwise be limited by contractual agreements with outside parties.
 Board-designated endowment funds are not subject to donor restrictions and are included in net assets without donor restrictions.
 Revenues, gains, and losses that are not net assets with donor restrictions are included in this classification.
 Expenses are reported as decreases in this classification.